zoneranasir/23SCS3810/db_03_booking/README.md

 # Submission

 **PLEASE, if working with a partner, ONLY ONE OF YOU NEEDS TO SUBMIT ON CANVAS**.
-Also, make sure both names are added in the comment section of SQL and s Python files.
+Also, make sure both names are added in the comment section of SQL and Python files.

 Submit a zip file names **booking.zip** with the following structure: